 The fact is 99% of Seller Central Vendors are owed money by Amazon.
-If an item is lost, damaged, or destroyed, the onus is on you, the seller to request for reimbursement.
+If an item is lost, damaged, or destroyed, the onus is on you, the seller, to request reimbursement.

-If Amazon cannot be trusted to take care of order fulfillment or to reimburse you for lost or damaged items, where can you go?
-What can you do?
+If Amazon cannot be trusted to take care of order fulfilment or to reimburse you for lost or damaged items, what can you do?

 To help you out of this dilemma, we’ve outlined a five-point strategy on how to handle Amazon reimbursements and get paid for lost or damaged items.

 Regularly check for updates to Amazon’s Inventory Adjustments Report.
 Go over the report carefully for damaged or lost items.

 You must be logged in to Seller Central to do this.
 Go to Reports and then click on Fulfillment.
 On the right hand side of the screen, you will find the Inventory Adjustments window.
 Click on a category.
 You will then be shown a report indicating which items and how many are lost or destroyed.

 Once you have this information, you can proceed to open a reimbursement case by sending an email to Seller Support indicating your claims.

 Check again after 24 hours for an update of your case’s status.

 2. Determine the average price of items for which you’re seeking reimbursement